cmhcbb/cmhcbb.github.io/_pages/about.md

 Education
 ======
 * B.Eng. in Computer Science, Univerisity of Electronic Science and Technology of China, 2015
-* Ph.D in Computer Science, Univerisity of California, Los Angeles, 2021
+* Ph.D. in Computer Science, Univerisity of California, Los Angeles, 2021

 Work experience
 ======